Vizzuality/landgriffon/infrastructure/README.md

 ### 1.2.2.
 Handling production and staging

-The AWS production and staging environments are always deployed, even if they are not declared in the `environments` variable.
+The AWS production and staging environments deploy on a different manner.
+Please refer to `infrastructure/kubernetes/main.tf` on the `aws_environments` module for more details.
-However, if you'd like to customize their behavior (for example, reload fresh data), you can explicitly add them to the `environments` variable, and specify your custom values for each configuration, as you would for any other env.
+However, you can still customize their behavior (for example, reload fresh data), you can explicitly add them to the `environments` variable, and specify your custom values for each configuration, as you would for any other env.

 ---